Whether or not the world will run out of breathable air depends on a few factors.

 Summary – Will The World Run Out Of Breathable Air?

-- How much oxygen different plant life like phytoplankton are able to produce in the future (dependent on factors such as warming of the ocean)
+– How much oxygen different plant life like phytoplankton (produces roughly half of all oxygen), and seaweed, and onshore plants and trees are able to produce in the future.

 – The level of air quality we have in the future in different cities and locations i.e. how contaminated the air is with different air pollutants/contaminants